-The timeline of the decree regarding the General Policies Pertaining to Principle 44 of the Constitution.
+The timeline of the decree regarding the General Policies Pertaining to Article 44 of the Constitution.

-The timeline of legislation and decree of the General Policies Pertaining to Principle 44 of the Constitution and the laws based on these policies
+The timeline of legislation and decree of the General Policies Pertaining to Article 44 of the Constitution and the laws based on these policies

-A cursory review of Principle 44 corroborates the fact that these types of [economic] activities are defined as a government monopoly.
-According to Principle 44 of the Constitution:
+A cursory review of Article 44 corroborates the fact that these types of [economic] activities are defined as a government monopoly.
+According to Article 44 of the Constitution:

-At the same time, the text of Principle 44 states that:
+At the same time, the text of Article 44 states that:

 This situation continued until the end of the 1360’s [~ 1980’s].
 After the end of the war, the government initiated programs for socio-economic reconstruction in the framework of the first and second development plans aimed at increasing productivity of government companies and a more active presence of the private sector in the national economy.
 Proceeding on this course, in accordance with the law of the third development plan, the program for privatizing government companies continued by organizing government companies in order to transfer their stocks [to the private sector].
 Likewise, throughout the fourth development plan, the principle of privatization was continued based on the same process.